 If you have wood paneling, then go ahead and screw the cup hook into that.
 It will hold.
 If you have to hang your cup from drywall, you need a trick to make it stay.
-Here are some simple ones.
+Here are some simple methods.

 Adapt Plastic Conical Wall Anchors to Hold Coffee Mug Hooks

-Even the smallest conical plastic wall anchor you can buy has an opening that's too big for the tiny screw ends of drill-in hooks intended for hanging coffee mugs.
+Even the smallest conical plastic wall anchor you can buy has an opening that's too big for the tiny screw ends of screw-in hooks intended for hanging coffee mugs.
 You can still use a conical anchor, though, if you add one extra step when installing it — fill it with epoxy filler.